mackelab/labproject/README.md

 Once you want other people to see your figure/experiment, add them to `plotting.py` and `experiments.py` and call the corresponding functions in `run.py`.

-After committing and pushing your changes, GitHub will execute `run.py` and update the figures in Overleaf.
+After committing and pushing your changes, GitHub will execute every `run_*.py` and update the figures in Overleaf.

 You can obviously also run it yourself with `python labproject/run.py`.